 The best tripod setup for your iPhone includes:

-The tripod with a center column, allows you to position your iPhone at any angle, including overhead shots.
-You’d be amazed how many iPhone tripods do NOT support an overhead angle, so this is a solid option for all angles.
+The Manfrotto tripod with a center column, allows you to position your iPhone at any angle, including overhead shots.
+You’d be amazed how many iPhone tripods do not support an overhead angle, so this is a solid option to help you capture any angle you want.

 READ MORE ABOUT: THE BEST TRIPOD FOR IPHONE FOOD PHOTOGRAPHY